We've organized our workshops into broad themes to guide and inform your decisions.

 This is a fun activity that demonstrates our human tendency to gravitate to the familiar—people who look, think, and act like us, as well as the limitations of this tendency.
 We observe this in our classrooms all the time.
 Students self-segregate into their same social or cultural groups, and in doing so miss out on valuable opportunities to grow their networks, broaden their perspectives, and practice intercultural skills needed in our interconnected world.

-This 30-minute webinar is designed to help you consider the role of cultural communication styles in your classroom, so you can help your students deepen their intercultural communication skills.
+This 1-hour workshop is designed to help you consider the role of cultural communication styles in your classroom, so you can help your students deepen their intercultural communication skills.
 During the webinar, we will review high-context and low-context communication styles used in different cultures and countries and provide you with an opportunity to reflect on your own communication style.
 You will also experience a teaching activity that you can do with your students on cultural communication styles.

 Learn one approach for establishing class or group agreements and expectations.
 Establishing class or group agreements and expectations sets a tone for the course that reinforces intentionality and collaborative decision-making processes, and the idea that the classroom learning environment is something we all contribute to, are responsible for, and can influence.
 Making these explicit and clear for yourself and for students is important for all members of the class, and even more so for students who may be new to U.S. classrooms and educational practices in higher education.